John T. Wilson, Ph.D.

 Bachelor of Science, Bioengineering, Oregon State University Honors College, 2002

 He started his independent laboratory at Vanderbilt in January of 2014, where his group works at the interface of molecular engineering and immunology to innovate technologies to improve human health.
 His multidisciplinary research program is supported by productive and synergistic collaborations with oncologists, cancer biologists, immunologists, chemists, and other engineers.
-Since establishing his lab at Vanderbilt, he has been awarded the NSF CAREER Award, an ‘A’ Award from Alex’s Lemonade Stand Foundation, a Melanoma Research Alliance Young Investigator Award, an Innovative Research Grant from Stand Up To Cancer, and has been named an Emerging Investigator by Biomaterials Science.
+Since establishing his lab at Vanderbilt, he has been awarded the NSF CAREER Award, an ‘A’ Award from Alex’s Lemonade Stand Foundation, a Melanoma Research Alliance Young Investigator Award, an Innovative Research Grant from Stand Up To Cancer, a Catalyst Award from the Susan G. Komen Foundation, and has been named an Emerging Investigator by Biomaterials Science and Young Innovator by Cellular and Molecular Bioengineering.
+In his space time, Dr. Wilson enjoys exploring the burgeoning food scene in Nashville, spending time with his wife, Mary, cycling, and following his beloved Seattle Seahawks and Oregon State Beavers.